BeingSoumyadeepSharma/hand-written-digits-predictor/readme.md

 ### Step 2:

 We need to create an environment for this project.
 We can use either **virtualenv** (which I used) or **pipenv**.
-It is preferred that we use a Python version lower than v3.7.9, as I have used v3.7.9 to build this project.
+It is preferred that we use a Python version lower than or equal to v3.7.9, as I have used v3.7.9 to build this project.

  - #### Virtualenv